QuiteAFancyEmerald/Holy-Unblocker/README.md

 **Why is the site I am on not working correctly or having CAPTCHA errors?**

-Captcha support is currently not available on all of the current proxies sadly.
+Captcha support is currently not available on some of the older proxies sadly.
 Therefore some sites may not work with any of the sites.
 Read below for issues with links on sites.

+However Womginx has captcha support now!

 **Why are some page links not working or leading to 404 pages?**